-- New single and two-family houses: a listing of all new single and two family residential housing permits applied for each month.
-The listing is by community district and builder's name.
-It is distributed electronically in the first week of each month.
+- A complete list of applications for new single and two-family residential housing permits each month.
+This list is organized by community and builder name.
+It is distributed electronically the first weekday of each month.

-- New multi-family: a listing of all apartment, triplex, fourplex and townhouse permits applied for each month.
-The listing is by community district and builder’s name.
-It is distributed electronically in the first week of each month.
+- A complete list of all applications for new apartment buildings, triplex, fourplex and townhouse permits for each month.
+This list is organized by community and builder name.
+It is distributed electronically the first weekday of each month.